 My arrival in this world was rather unexpected, or to be honest undesired.
-My poor mother was told that as long as she breastfed her first-born, she would not be able to get pregnant.
-But there I was, only 5 months after she became mother for the first time at the age of twenty.
-Later she admitted rather guiltily to me that she religiously jumped of stairs, chairs and tables in the hope it would all come to nothing, but I was as tenacious then as I am now and was born almost 61 years ago in the Netherlands.
+My poor mother was told that as long as she breastfed her firstborn, she would not be able to get pregnant.
+But there I was, only 5 months after she became a mother for the first time at the age of twenty.
+Later, she admitted rather guiltily that she religiously jumped of stairs, chairs, and tables, hoping it would all come to nothing, but I was as tenacious then as I am now and was born over 65 years ago in the Netherlands.

-My early years were spent on a rather arid, but very beautiful Caribbean island off the coast of Venezuela.
+My early years were spent on a rather arid but lovely Caribbean island off Venezuela’s coast.
 As one can only do that much swimming and lounging about- there was not much else to do in Curacao those days-, I became an avid reader at the precocious age of 5 and have never stopped since.
-Reading is so important to me, that I will read the labels on vegetable tins if there is nothing else around.
+Reading is so important that I will read the labels on vegetable tins if there is nothing else around.

-Ten years after this life turning event, my father died, only to be followed by my mother two years later.
+Ten years after this life turning event, my father died, followed by my mother two years later.

-For over 40 years I have worked in and around hospitals in various roles and am now retiring.
-My sons have both left home, so I thought it would be nice to finally try my hand at finishing that novel.
+For over 40 years, I have worked in and around hospitals in various roles and am now retired.
+My sons have both left home, so I thought it would be nice to try my hand at finally finishing that novel.

-Naturally I would like to be published and become filthy rich, but to be honest I would already see it as a small miracle if I would just be able to finish something the size of a novel.
+Naturally, I would like to be published and become filthy rich, but to be honest, I would already see it as a small miracle if I could finish something the size of a novel.
 After reading quite a few books about writing and listening to interviews with writers, I got this nasty feeling that it will just be a lot of hard work and getting on with it.
-There is where my tenacity will hopefully come in handy.
+That is where my tenacity will hopefully come in handy.